 Wild bird crime

-30 egg collecting incidents.
-There were three confirmed and six probable nest robberies of eggs and chicks of Schedule 1 species
+- 25 egg collecting incidents.
+There were two confirmed and four probable nest robberies of eggs and chicks of Schedule 1 species

-More information is available from our 2011 Birdcrime report, available to download from this page.
+More information is available in our Birdcrime 2012 report, which you can download from this page.

 The Birdcrime report does not record all categories of crimes against wild birds, but focuses on wild bird crime affecting species of higher conservation concern, and crime that is serious and organised.
-The Police National Wildlife Crime Unit (NWCU) receives data on incidents of wild bird crime from police forces across the UK, as well as the RSPB and RSPCA.
-This enables NWCU to publish a total figure for all wild bird crime in the UK in its annual report, at the end of each financial year.
+Birdcrime is a unique publication.
+It is the only centralised source of incident data for wild bird crime in the UK.

 We believe that these published figures represent only a fraction of the total number of incidents, as many crimes remain undetected and unreported, particularly those that occur in remote areas.
-A more robust measure of the impact of crime against wild birds can be seen in the populations of some species severely impacted on by persecution such as the hen harrier.
-By 2012, there was only one breeding pair left in England despite there being sufficient habitat to support over 300 pairs.
+A more robust measure of the impact of crime against wild birds can be seen in the populations of some species severely impacted on by human persecution.

-In 2011, we received information on 42 individual prosecutions involving offences committed against wild birds.
-These cases involved a total of 152 charges, of which 137 resulted in a guilty outcome.
-Fines for the year totalled £37,960 and four people were given prison sentences (one of which was suspended).
+In 2012, we received information on 49 individual prosecutions involving offences committed against wild birds.
+These cases involved a total of 263 charges, of which 234 resulted in a guilty outcome.
+Fines for the year totalled £13,560 and nine people were given prison sentences (eight of which were suspended).

 For a full breakdown of the facts and figures, please download a copy of Birdcrime 2012 from this page.